The teddy bear vine – Cyanotis Kewensis [Sy-an-NOH-tiss Kew-EN-sis] synonym Cyanotis beddomei is a distinctive houseplant native to South Africa.

 Grooming and Maintenance

-This plant doesn’t require much grooming and maintenance.
+Indoor Teddybear vines do not require much grooming and maintenance.

-Place this plant in a location with sufficient light but avoid direct sunlight.
+- Place this plant in a location with sufficient light, but avoid direct sunlight.

-Watering once a week is fine since it doesn’t need a lot of water to grow.
+- Watering once a week is fine since it doesn’t need a lot of water to grow.

-How To Propagate Cyanotis Teddy Bear Vine
+Cyanotis Teddy Bear Vine Propagation

 Cyanotis Pest Or Disease Problems